-Sick leave Sick leave Total part time hours worked per

-credit in hours week

-hours per = normally X Hours normally worked per week by

-month credited to full time employee

-full time

-employee

-per month
+Sick leave credit in hours per month = to full time X employee per month X to full time X employee per month X to full time X

 Sick leave taken by part time employees must be based on the number of hours that the employee would have worked on the relevant day/s.
 Payment will be made for those days.